 Reio claims that its software can whittle your employee management time down to just 10 minutes a month.
-The Reio suite handles payroll calculations, HMRC submissions and basic HR functions such as time off, holiday leave and employee data.
+Reio offers payroll software UK businesses can utilise to assist them with the following:

 Reio’s free-of-charge Team plan offers quite a generous package for businesses with up to 10 employees, although you’ll need to shell out for the Premium plan to be able to manage part-time workers, pay contractors or set up employee benefits.